watacus/ChatApp/README.md

-# ChatApp
+# Chatter
-A chat app for a university group project.
+A networked chat app for a university group project.